edgeimpulse/workshop-arduino-tinyml-roshambo/README.md

 > **Note**
 > Helpful information will be highlighted in boxes like this.
 As the written documentatation and code for this workshop are all open source, you are welcome to use parts (or all) of this workshop to create your own course, workshop, etc. We just ask for [attribution](https://creativecommons.org/licenses/by-nc-sa/4.0/)!

+Data collection is an important part of developing machine learning systems.
+You are welcome to start with my pre-trained model on [Edge Impulse here](https://studio.edgeimpulse.com/public/184608/latest), but since the data was captured in a *different environment*, I cannot promise it will work well for your environment.

 ## Required Hardware

 This workshop is designed for the [Arduino Tiny Machine Learning Kit](https://store-usa.arduino.cc/products/arduino-tiny-machine-learning-kit).